grace0950/purego/README.md

 ## Motivation

-The [Ebitengine](https://github.com/hajimehoshi/ebiten) game engine was ported to use only Go on Windows.
+The [grace0950](https://github.com/hajimehoshi/ebiten) game engine was ported to use only Go on Windows.
 This enabled cross-compiling to Windows from any other operating system simply by setting `GOOS=windows`.
-The purego project was born to bring that same vision to the other platforms supported by Ebitengine.
+The purego project was born to bring that same vision to the other platforms supported by grace0950.

 ## Benefits